amftnj846650059/notes/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 As a programmer, it's important to focus on writing clear, maintainable code first and optimize later only when necessary.
 Spending too much time optimizing code that doesn't need it can lead to unnecessary complexity, bugs, and wasted time.
 It's better to write code that is easy to understand and modify, and then optimize only after profiling and identifying performance bottlenecks.

+# 2023-12-14
+- Today's programming wisdom is to always prioritize readability and maintainability of code.
+Writing clean, well-structured code that is easy to understand and modify will save time and effort in the long run, especially when working on large projects with multiple contributors.
+This includes using clear variable names, commenting code effectively, and adhering to established coding conventions and best practices.
+Remember, code is read far more often than it is written, so invest the extra time to make it readable and maintainable.